 Background information

-PostgreSQL 9.6 and later support parallel computing.
-PostgreSQL 11 can complete queries by using joins among up to 1 billion data records in seconds.
-A number of users prefer to use PostgreSQL to build small-sized data warehouses and process highly concurrent access requests.
-PostgreSQL 13 is under development.
-It will support columnar storage engines that further improve analysis capabilities.
+PostgreSQL 9.6 and later versions support parallel computing.
+PostgreSQL 11 can complete join queries on up to 1 billion data records within seconds.
+A large number of users use PostgreSQL to build small-sized data warehouses and process highly concurrent access requests.

 Procedure